michaelkamprath/eater-sap-1-improvements/instruction-register-8-bit/README.md

 This approach just became easier to implement if the RAM and ROM functions of the CPU we more cleanly separated from each out there being an unambiguous enable line for each of the RAM and ROM modules.
 So with this project I redo the RAM and ROM module to turn it into separate RAM and ROM modules.

 ### Memory Map Controller
+The basic idea behind a memory map controller is to activate a specific component when the address value on the address bus is at a specific value or range of values.
+This is accomplished by combination logic.
+Given the memory map design I specify above where the addresses in the range `0x7800` to `0x7FFF` would be mapped to a memory map device, detecting this state is each accomplished by ensure addressing line A15 is low and all of address lines A11 through A14 are high.
+Detecting when these 4 address lines are high is easily done with a 74LS21 quad-input AND gate.
+However, the the purpose of the memory map controller is not just to detect when the address is in the memory mapped I/O range, but to generally indicate what memory device should be active for any given address, including the RAM and ROM.

+The design I ultimately went with generate a number of control signals to activate various memory mapped components.
+The most prominent one are `ROMe`, indicating the the memory address pertains to the ROM, and `RAMe`, which indicates RAM should be active.
+For the memory mapped I/O range, I spit the memory addresses up into several smaller segments, and have a control signal for each of those segments.
+Altogether, the `0x7800` to `0x7FFF` range is split up into 16 different segments.
+Eight of the segments, `MMAP_0` through `MMAP_7`, are each 16 bytes in size.
+Another seven segments,`MMAP_8` to `MMAP_14`, are 128 bytes in size.
+And the final segment, `MMAP_15`, is 1024 bytes in size.
+The size of a segment indicates how many distinct address values are available when that segment is active.
+These addresses are always contiguous.
+For the 16-byte segments, the various address values are indicated by address lines A0 through A3.

+The segment activation is enabled by two cascaded 74HCT238 demultiplexers wired up to address lines A4 through A10.
+Address line A11 controls whether the 74HCT238 are active or not.
+When A11 is low and the address value in the memory map I/O range, the 74HCT238 are active and emitting one MMAP control line.
+When A11 is high and the address value in the memory map I/O range, then the 1024 byte memory map segment is active.

+When a given memory map control line is active, then the component associated in that line should respond to the `MDo` and `MDi` control lines as appropriate for that component.
+The component may use the address lines to further differentiate the data interaction or action taken.

 #### Converting Display Register to Memory Mapped Device
+In this project, I will get rid of the `OUT` control line.
+Instead, I will use a memory map control line to manage the original Eater SAP display register.
+I will assign the display register to `MMAP_0` memory map segment, and so the display register should read in the data bus value when the `MMAP_0` segment line and the `MDi` control line are both high.
+This would require the addition of an AND gate to the display register to detect when these control signals are both high.

 ## Microcode